JoshCheek/today_in_little_known_ruby_trivia/Readme.md

 December 25
 -----------

-A non-primitive object's id is half the value of its memory address (true for many primitives, too) ([link](https://twitter.com/josh_cheek/status/813114478644625408)).
+A non-primitive object's id is half the value of its memory address (true for many primitives, too).
+The reason is it gives them a bit they can use to flag the pointer as "special", eg (true/false/fixnum/some others) ([link](https://twitter.com/josh_cheek/status/813114478644625408)).

 ```ruby